About the Center for Research on Health Care

 If you would like to be added to the distribution list for this series, click here.

-We are looking forward to the next Sonis Lecture to be held in 2013.
+We are looking forward to the next Sonis Lecture to be held in the Fall of 2016.
 Please check back at a later date for more information.

 Presenters of the Sonis lectures have included the following: